-‘No threat to Karnataka government’: Siddaramaiah says coalition unaffected by election results
+‘HD Kumaraswamy will continue as Karnataka CM,’ says his deputy G Parameshwara

-State Minister for Urban Development and Housing UT Khader also refuted the possibility of the alliance with the JD(S) collapsing.
+Karnataka Deputy Chief Minister G Parameshwara on Friday said the members of Chief Minister HD Kumaraswamy’s Cabinet from the Congress and the Janata Dal (Secular) have reaffirmed their commitment to the coalition.
+His statement followed reports about the collapse of the state government government following the Bharatiya Janata Party’s massive win in the Lok Sabha elections.

-Karnataka Congress leader Siddaramaiah on Friday dismissed speculation about threats to the Congress-Janata Dal (Secular) coalition government in the state following the Bharatiya Janata Party’s massive win in the Lok Sabha elections, reports said.
-Siddaramaiah’s statement came amid speculation that several ministers would quit the government, leading to its collapse.
+Parameshwara said Kumaraswamy would continue as chief minister.
+“The Lok Sabha election verdict doesn’t affect our state government in any way,” he tweeted.
+“We have an elected majority and all of us have reaffirmed our commitment to the coalition.
+Any attempts to destabilise the government will be futile.”

-The former chief minister spoke to reporters before heading to an emergency meeting of the state coalition members at Chief Minister HD Kumaraswamy’s home.
-“This government will survive,” The News Minute quoted as saying.
+Earlier in the afternoon, state Congress leader Siddaramaiah dismissed speculation about threats to the ruling alliance.
+“This government will survive,” The News Minute quoted Siddaramaiah as saying.
 “I am telling you, it will survive 100%.
 The parliamentary election results will not affect the coalition.
 There are no doubts about it.”

 Minister for Urban Development and Housing in Karnataka UT Khader also refuted the possibility of the state coalition’s collapse.
 “We are only going to discuss what went wrong and what we need to do to become strong,” Khader said.
 “No, Kumaraswamy is not resigning and the coalition government will continue.”